ChiahsinChu/pub_repository/2021_JPCC_pt100/README.md

 `cd $dir/post_analysis`

-#### rearrange trajectory

-`gen_traj`
+#### generate trajectories for analysis

+`gen_traj`: Since there is proton hopping happening in the Pt(100)/water interfaces with adsorbed OH, we cannot analyse water or OH structures directly.
+Instead, pre-processing about the raw AIMD trajectories is required.

 - `gen_traj/voronoi_polyhedra.py`: codes used for distinguish water and OH from AIMD trajectories (find definition of Voronoi polyhedra in 10.1073/pnas.1819771116)
 - `gen_traj/traj.xyz`: raw AIMD trajectories
 - `gen_traj/out.xyz`: output trajectories in the order of OHH...Pt...OH... for further analysis

-Since there is proton hopping happening in the Pt(100)/water interfaces with adsorbed OH, we cannot analyse water or OH structures directly.
-Instead, pre-processing about the raw AIMD trajectories should be taken.

 #### water density, orientational dipole and coverage